powellgenomicslab/CROP-seq/README.md

 ###  Chromium Processing
 This step is usually done by the service provider.
 Samples need to be mapped to the reference prepared in the previous step.

+Data for all arrays need to be combined via the *cellranger aggr* function, which not only concatenates the count matrices, but also performs a read depth equalization between all samples.

 ### Guide molecule identification
 If the reference has worked, you will receive a count table with the guide and control RNA as additional genes in the expression matrix.
 These can be retrieved using the following steps.